satori-com/mzbench/doc/cli.md

-The **MZBench CLI** lets you control you control the server and benchmarks from the command line.
+The **MZBench CLI** lets you control the server and benchmarks from the command line.
 It utilizes the [MZBench API](api.md), but goes beyond it: it can do things even without a running MZBench server.

 The commands are invoked by the `mzbench` script in the `bin` directory: